 Muriel followed closely behind me, no doubt, relieved her wait was finally about to end.
 I unscrewed the cap on one of the bottles and set out the pills in front of me.

 ‘Right, here goes then.
 Nighty night.
 Or should that be Bye-de-Bye.’

 Muriel moved closer and sat next to me on the bed.
 I took the first pill with a glass of water, then the second.

 Already, I could feel Muriel reaching into me, tugging at my soul.
 I took one last look at the dull shabby room.

 ‘Not much to show for 20 years work, is it?
 I won’t miss this dump.’

 ‘Keep going, you’ll need a few more than that to do the job.’

 As I crammed a mouthful of dry chalky tablets into my mouth, my phone rang again.
 Unknown number.
-I took a swig of water and swallowed the lot.
+I took more with a swig of water.

 ‘Don’t stop, now,’ said Muriel.